 John Brown sees a similar leadership role in the community for design students.
 "Almost everything we do here is about disruptive change and social innovation," he says.
 "We recognize that the built environment, the natural environment, and a lot of our social context is, if not broken, seriously in peril.
 We can't continue to do the things that we do.
 It's just not sustainable, it's not resilient, and it's not socially equitable.
 So while we're teaching people how to design buildings, we're also, from a research level, integrating into our teaching this notion of disruptively changing the way in which the built environment exists.
 Changing the way cities are organized.
 Changing zoning so we can get secondary suites.
 Incorporating digital fabrication, so everyone gets to have a custom-designed house, not just the wealthy.
 That's what makes us distinct, that we're interested in the big questions, and how design can help answer them.
 It's not just about making pretty things."

 For Ian Holloway, the connection between curriculum and community is direct.
 "By its nature, law only exists because of other social issues," he says.
 "Sometimes at law schools we can be justly accused of living in a hermetic bubble, but that's very wrong, because the only reason we exist is because real people have problems, and they need help solving them."

-John Brown is dean and a professor of architecture with the University of Calgary’s Faculty of Environmental Design.
+Dr. John Brown, PhD, is dean and a professor of architecture with the University of Calgary’s Faculty of Environmental Design.
 His research interests include housing, aging-in-place, and architectural entrepreneurship.
 John is a registered architect and a founding principal of the architectural firm Housebrand.
 He is a recognized authority on residential practice and collaborates with medical and bio-medical engineering researchers to develop new housing options for an aging population.
 Read more about John